 Figure 2.
-Charts A and B related to customers' estimated marginal means FC and TFD.
+Charts A and B, respectively, related to the estimated marginal means FC and TFD of customers.

-Also, the repeated measures ANOVA was used to check the difference in the averages of customers' visual attention (FC, TFD).
-Table 4 shows a statistically significant difference between customers' visual attention to the vertical orientation of images (P < 0.05).
+Also, in order to check the difference in the averages of customers' visual attention (FC, TFD), the repeated measures ANOVA was used.
+As shown in Table 4, there is a statistically significant difference between customers' visual attention to the vertical orientation of images (P < 0.05).

 Table 4.
-The indicators related to the repeated measures ANOVA test to compare customers' visual attention (FC, TFD) to the rows.
+The indicators related to the repeated measures ANOVA test to compare the visual attention (FC, TFD) of customers to the rows.